Now we will look at

 We get the major axis

-lying on the y-axis, and the minor axis lying on the x-axis.
+lying on the x-axis, and the minor axis lying on the y-axis.

-when a = 0, you will get a vertical line on the y-axis with a
+when b = 0, you will get a horizontal line on the x-axis with

 We get the same sort

-of picture with these values, just a bit more exagerated vertically,
+of picture with these values, just a bit more exagerated horizontally,

-because obviously the b value controls the heigth of the graph.
+a value controls the width of the graph.